turbo-sim/turboflow/README.md

-# TurboFlow: Mean-Line Modelling of Axial Turbines
+# TurboFlow: Mean-Line Modelling of Turbomachinery

-**TurboFlow** is a Python package for mean-line modelling of axial turbines.
+**TurboFlow** is a Python package for mean-line modelling of turbomachinery.
 It aims to offer flexible and reliable simulations for both performance prediction and design optimization, and should present a valuable resource for engineers and researchers working in the field of turbomachinery.

 [![PyPI](https://img.shields.io/pypi/v/turboflow.svg)](https://pypi.org/project/turboflow/)
 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://turbo-sim.github.io/TurboFlow/)

 ## Core features

-- **Performance Prediction:** Accurately predict the performance of axial turbines based on various input parameters.
+- **Performance Prediction:** Accurately predict the performance of turbomachinery based on various input parameters.
-- **Design Optimization:** Optimize preliminary turbine design to achieve optimal performance metrics.
+- **Design Optimization:** Optimize preliminary turbomachinery design to achieve optimal performance metrics.
 - **Equation-oriented problem formulation:** Equation-oriented problem formulation for performance analysis and design optimization.
 - **Model consitency:** The model is consistent for both performance prediction and design optimization.
 - **Efficient solution:** The model adopts gradient-based root-finding and optimization solver
 - **Real gas fluid property analysis:** Use CoolProp to determine thermohpysical properties.
 - **Flexible model:** The model offers options for submodels for loss, deviation and choking calculations
-- **General geometry:** Geometrical variables are defined to cover a wide range of axial turbine configurations, including multistage configurations.
+- **General geometry:** Geometrical variables are defined to cover a wide range of designs, including multistage configurations.
 - **Easy-to-use:** Intuitive and easy setup of input parameters for rapid development and analysis.
 - **Extensive Documentation:** Comprehensive guides and examples to help you get started quickly.